 Couple

-Let’s take a look at an app whose description actually sounds so useless that it almost makes sense: «Couple».
-A free app for iOS and Android, which is committed to being the perfect digital connection between two partners - the app equivalent of engagement rings, so to speak.
-Logically, the app only offers a single connection, so it is not for those who want to connect their entire community.
-Both partners have various features at their disposal, many of which could also be done with apps such as WhatsApp and/or Facebook Messenger: Messages can be sent, pictures and videos, voice messages, and location can also be shared.
-There are also one or two other (cheesy) gimmicks.
-For example, you can send your loved one a little drawing, or both can draw colorful knick-knacks at the same time.
-You can also ping the other person and send them a little "I'm thinking of you" message - in Facebook terms you would probably call this "nudge".
+Let's come to an app whose description actually sounds so useless that it almost makes sense again: "Couple".
+A free app for iOS and Android, which is dedicated to being the perfect digital connection between two partners - so to speak, the app counterpart to engagement rings.
+Logically, the app only offers a single connection, so it's not for those who want to connect their entire community.
+The two partners have various features available, many of which could also be done with apps such as WhatsApp and/or Facebook Messenger: Messages, pictures and videos, voice messages and the location can be sent to the man or woman bring wife.
+There are also one or the other (cheesy) gimmick.
+For example, you can send your loved one a small drawing, alternatively both can also draw colorful knick-knacks at the same time.
+The other person can also be pinged and sent a small “Thinking of you” message – in Facebook jargon, this would probably be called “poking”.
 What else is there?
-Oh yes, the “thumbkiss”: You press your thumb on the same spot on the display for about a second – which then turns red and… well, nothing and…
+Oh yes, the "Thumbkiss": You press your thumb at the same time for about a second on the same spot on the display - which then turns red and... well, nothing and...

 Yo